Search

 Great Society

-Much like FDR's New Deal and Truman's Fair Deal, the Great Society was a series of domestic initiatives announced in the United States in 1964 by President Lyndon Johnson at Ann Arbor, Michigan.
+The Great Society was a series of domestic initiatives announced in 1964 by President Lyndon Johnson at Ann Arbor, Michigan.
 A main focus of these social reforms to "end to poverty and racial injustice" was the Voting Rights Act of 1965.
 The efforts also helped establish the Department of Housing and Urban Development.

 Other programs included: